technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-03/Lab 3 – Working with Sensitivity Labels-TF-v9July2025.md

 label documents and emails found to contain information related to the **European General Data Protection Regulation (GPDR)**.

-1. While logged in as Patti Fernandez in the Microsoft Purview portal, under the **Information protection**, navigate and click on
-    **Sensitivity Labels**, select the checkbox beside
-    **Internal** label, and click on the vertical ellipsis.
+1. While logged in as Patti Fernandez, under the **Information protection**, navigate and click on **Sensitivity labels**, select the checkbox beside **Internal** label, and click on the vertical ellipsis.
 Navigate and click on **+ Create sublabel**.